bytebang/moodle-mod_activitymap/README.md

 : The node `X` is a so called _unreachable node_.
 Remember: This graph shows only the content of the Section _Topic 1_. `X` is required to work on activity `F` - and since it is located out of display scope (it is not in Topic 1) it is rendered as dotted elipse.

 Date nodes
 : The hexagonal shape at the right of the graph represents a date node.
 These nodes are representing a point in time which is linked as condition for a activity.
-In the upper example the activity `G` can only be taken if `F` is marked as complete AND if the current time is before Thuesday the 1st Dec.
-2020.
+In the upper example the activity `G` can only be taken if `F` is marked as complete AND if the current time is before the date shown in the hexagon.
 This also means that `F` can not be taken after that point in time.

 ## Authors